Ramy Najjarine: Wellington Phoenix

+Najjarine playing for the in 2025.

 On 15 September 2025, deadline day, Wellington Phoenix signed Najjarine on a one-year contract.
 Najjarine made his club debut for the Phoenix on 18 October 2025, in a 2–2 draw away to Perth Glory.
+He scored two goals in 26 games throughout the 2025–26 season.

+El Qanah

+In July 2026, Najjarine joined newly-promoted Egyptian Premier League side El Qanah on a free transfer for two seasons.

 International career

 Najjarine represented Australia at under-16, under-18, and under-23 levels, and was part of the Olyroos squad that won bronze at the 2020 AFC U-23 Championship.

-Eligible to represent Lebanon through his heritage, he received his first senior call-up to the Lebanon national team from coach Miodrag Radulović ahead of an unofficial (Note: The match was not considered an official international fixture, as it was played in two 35-minute halves (70 minutes in total).) friendly against Qatar on 26 August, where he assisted Khoder Kaddour's decisive goal in a 1–0 victory.
+Eligible to represent Lebanon through his heritage, he received his first senior call-up to the Lebanon national team from coach Miodrag Radulović ahead of an unofficial (Note: The match was not considered an official international fixture, as it was played in two 30-minute halves (60 minutes in total).) friendly against Qatar on 24 August, where he assisted Khoder Kaddour's decisive goal in a 1–0 victory.
 He went on to make his official debut on 8 September 2025, in a 0–0 friendly draw against Indonesia.
 However, he had yet to receive FIFA clearance to participate in Lebanon's 2027 Asian Cup qualification matches against Bhutan the following month, despite having regained his Lebanese citizenship and submitted the required documents.